This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 One Of My Favorite Things To Do In Sausalito – Eat!

-As in most towns and cities, dining in Sausalito can be low-brow or hi-brow, depending on your mood and budget.
-Whichever way you go, you will find excellent options and won’t be disappointed.
+As in most towns and cities, dining in Sausalito can be low or high, depending on your mood and budget.
+You will find excellent options and won’t be disappointed whichever way you go.

 If you get into town early and are looking for a great breakfast, you must try Fred’s Place.
 Fred’s opens at 7:00 am and closes at 2:00 pm and has been serving American diner classics since 1966.
 No website, no reservations, just great food.
-BTW, be prepared to share your table; this happens often.
+By the way, be prepared to share your table; this happens often.

-Fish & Chips-Sausalito offers a small sit-down area and take-away.
+Fish & Chips-Sausalito offers a small sit-down area and takeaway.
 Get your fish and chips to go.
-Then walk over to the bayside park just off Spinnaker Drive and eat your lunch while watching boats sail by.
+Then, walk over to the bayside park off Spinnaker Drive and eat lunch while watching boats sail by.

 And Sausalito has not one but two Lappert’s Ice Cream Shops!
 This super-premium ice cream maker originated in Hawaii and offers unique flavors and huge portions.
-Lappert’s is a must-do if you are an ice cream lover like my DH!
+Lappert’s is a must-do if you love ice cream like my DH!

-These restaurants and more are an easy walk from the ferry pier and parking and just a few of the great eateries in town.
+These restaurants and more are an easy walk from the ferry pier, parking, and just a few of the great eateries in town.

 Planning An Overnight Stay?